geraldmaale/differential-privacy-opacus/README.md

-# Differential Privacy using Opacus
+# Differential Privacy using PyTorch Opacus

 This sample repo demonstrates how to use PyTorch Opacus in privacy preservation during model training.